shavitkimchi/huffman/docs/details.md

 return root;
 ```

-You'll need to ***be sure that `PSEUDO_EOF` is represented in the tree. *** As shown above, you should only add nodes to the priority queue for indexes/8-bit values that occur, i.e., that have non-zero weights.
+You'll need to ***be sure that `PSEUDO_EOF` is represented in the tree. *** As shown above, you should only add nodes to the priority queue for indexes/8-bit values that occur, i.e., that have non-zero frequencies/weights.

 ## Make Codings from Trie/Tree (private makeEncodings)

-For this, you'll essentially implement a recursive helper method, similar to code you've seen in discussion for the [LeafTrails APT problem](https://www2.cs.duke.edu/csed/newapt/leaftrails.html).
-As shown in the example of compress above, this method populates an array of Strings such that `encodings[val]` is the encoding of the 8-bit chunk val.
-See the debugging runs at the end of this write-up for details.
-As with the LeafTrails APT, the recursive helper method will have the array of encodings as one parameter, a node that's the root of a subtree as another parameter, and a string that's the path to that node as a string of zeros and ones.
+For this, you'll essentially implement a recursive helper method, similar to code for the [LeafTrails APT problem](https://www2.cs.duke.edu/csed/newapt/leaftrails.html).
+As shown in the example code for compress above, this method populates an array of Strings such that `encodings[val]` is the zero-one encoding of the 8-bit chunk val.
+The recursive helper method will have the array of encodings as one parameter, a node that's the root of a subtree as another parameter, and a string that's the path to that node as a string of zeros and ones.
 The first call of the helper method might be as shown, e.g., in the helper method `makeEncodings`.
 ``` java
     String[] encodings = new String[ALPH_SIZE + 1];
     makeEncodings(root,"",encodings);